telerik/kendo-vue/docs/getting-started/typescript-composition-api.md

     </template>
     ```

+That's it.
+You now have a Data Grid configured for paging and sorting.

 > Historically, all Kendo UI for Vue native components have supported both **Vue 2** and **Vue 3**.
 However, Kendo UI for Vue versions released after **November 2024** will no longer support Vue 2.
 For more information, see [Vue 2 End of Life](https://www.telerik.com/kendo-vue-ui/components/vue2-deprecation/).